Event Resources

 Traffic Management

-Temporary road closure applications will incur an administration fee to cover the cost of advertising the proposed road closure in local newspapers and may attract inspection fees for the day(s) of the event.
+If a temporary road closure is required, this will incur an administration fee to cover the cost of advertising the closure in local newspapers and may attract inspection fees for the day(s) of the event.
 Please refer to Council’s Fees and Charges document for more details.

 Accessibility